rcazzara/seldovia/_people/Giles_Helen_Laisure.md

 source_file: "Giles Family"
 born: "October 21, 1908, Washington"
 died: " January 10, 1994, Alaska"
+cemetry_plot:
 ---
 # Helen Laisure Giles

-## October 21, 1908, Washington– January 10, 1994, Alaska
+## October 21, 1908, Washingtonâ€“ January 10, 1994, Alaska

 **Fleming Giles married Helen Winnifred Laizure, born Ocober 21, 1908, died January 10, 1994.
 They had three children, Gordon, Peggy (Boscacci), and Carol.
 They are buried side-by-side in the Seldovia City Cemetery, Plots \#258 and \#259.**

-**The Thundermug** – by Peggy Giles Boscacci reprinted from the Seldovia Summer Gazette 2005
+**The Thundermug** â€“ by Peggy Giles Boscacci reprinted from the Seldovia Summer Gazette 2005

-My father’s house in Seldovia, before the big earthquake and its eventual demolition, could easily have been described as an architect’s nightmare.
+My fatherâ€™s house in Seldovia, before the big earthquake and its eventual demolition, could easily have been described as an architectâ€™s nightmare.
 From its outer appearance, it had the unassuming look and flavor of an old two-story Victorian, in need of a new coat of paint.
 It was the arrangement, though, of the interior that was so intriguing.
 You